lessthanoptimal/ValidationBoof/change.md

 - Modified summary to include java version and dirty flag info
 - Explanation of Differences
   * Modified Image.isInside(float,float) and that resulted in small change in results for object tracking and VO
+  * Fiducial runtime is computed at same time as other metrics

 ## Version 0.35
 2019/Dec/23